 - Visa violations.
 If you are here on a B-2 temporary visa as a tourist and pick up a part-time job, you could face deportation.
 Visa laws are very specific; violating the terms could be enough to have you removed.

 There is a lot of turmoil in the U.S. when it comes to removal, and the effects it has on families.
 For example: if you come from another country, but your child is born in a Tennessee hospital, that child is a U.S. citizen – but you are not.
 The federal government can deport you back to your native country but remand custody of your child.
-In cases as serious as these, you want an attorney like Patrick on your side.
-As a family immigration lawyer, he understands how imperative it is that immigrant families remain together.
+In cases as serious as these, you want us Patrick on your side.
+As Knoxville family immigration lawyers, we understand how imperative it is that immigrant families remain together.
 We examine your situation, assist children who fall under the guidelines for DACA and the DREAM Act, and help keep families together by defending their rights in immigration courts.
-Patrick will go to Memphis or Atlanta to represent you before a judge in a hearing for Cancellation of Removal if you are eligible.
+We will go to Memphis or Atlanta to represent you before a judge in a hearing for Cancellation of Removal if you are eligible.

-Our Knoxville, TN law firm is dedicated to helping immigrants stay with their families.
-If you are facing deportation, or if you or your loved one is currently being detained by the ICE, please call 865-637-6258 or fill out this contact form to schedule an appointment with Patrick Slaughter.
+Our Knoxville immigration lawyers are dedicated to keeping families together.
+If you are facing deportation, or if you or your loved one is currently being detained by the ICE, please call (865) 637-6258 or fill out our contact form to schedule an appointment.